-U-value Determine window U- Look for an NFRC label on new window.
-It will display full window U-value. value.
-Where no label is found, identify window in NFRC Certified Products Directory to determine U-value or consult manufacturer's data sheet.
-If no U- value is identified from window label, product literature or NFRC directory, use the known window characteristics to select the U-value from Table 4 in ASHRAE Handbook of Fundamentals.
-Natural Ventilation Determine whether or not Inspect all windows located in the Dwelling Unit and document which are there are operable operable and which are not. windows in the Dwelling Unit.
+Building Element: Windows Rated Feature Task On-Site Inspection Protocol U-value Determine window U- Look for an NFRC label on new window; it will display full window U-value. value Where no label is found, identify window in NFRC Certified Products Directory to determine U-value or consult manufacturer's data sheet.
+If no U- value is identified from window label, product literature, or NFRC directory, use the known window characteristics to select the U-value from Table 4 in ASHRAE Handbook of Fundamentals.
+Natural Ventilation Determine whether or not Inspect all windows located in the Dwelling Unit and document which are there are operable operable and which are not. windows in the Dwelling Unit

-Building Element: Skylights Rated Feature Task On-Site Inspection Protocol Area Determine area of skylights.
-See Table "Building Element: Windows."
-Construction type Determine framing and Glazing characteristics of skylights.
-See windows.
-Orientation Determine orientation of skylights.
-Determine the orientation of the lower edge of the skylight.
+Building Element: Skylights Rated Feature Task On-Site Inspection Protocol Area Determine area of skylights See windows.
+Construction type Determine framing and Glazing characteristics of skylights See windows.
+Orientation Determine orientation of skylights Determine the orientation of the lower edge of the skylight.
 Use this direction as the orientation of the skylight.
-Shading Determine shading of skylights.
-See windows.
-Solar heat gain coefficient Determine solar heat gain coefficient of skylights.
-See windows.
-U-value Determine skylight U-value.
-See windows.
-Tilt Determine tilt of skylights.
-Measure the tilt of the skylight relative to horizontal.
-This may be done with a level and angle finder instrument or geometrically with a protractor.
-If the pitch of the roof is known or can be measured and if the skylight is in line with the roof, then the roof pitch may also be considered the tilt of the skylights.
+Shading Determine shading of skylights See windows.
+Solar heat gain coefficient Determine solar heat gain coefficient of skylights See windows.
+U-value Determine skylight U-value See windows.
+Tilt Determine tilt of skylights Measure the tilt of the skylight relative to horizontal.
+This may be done with a level and angle finder instrument, or geometrically with a protractor.
+If the pitch of the roof is known or can be measured, and if the skylight is in line with the roof, then the roof pitch may also be considered the tilt of the skylights.

-Building Element: Passive Solar System Rated Feature Task On-Site Inspection Protocol Direct gain Identify system type and determine solar aperture orientation and aperture area Through proper sizing, placement, orientation, and/or control of windows, skylights, shading devices and solar storage mass within the building, a solar direct gain system is designed to reduce heating, cooling, and lighting energy requirements.
-To determine aperture area, measure width and height of south-facing Glazing in the northern hemisphere and the north-facing Glazing in the southern hemisphere and indicate tilt angle.
+Building Element: Passive Solar System Rated Feature Task On-Site Inspection Protocol Direct gain Identify system type and determine solar aperture orientation and aperture area Through proper sizing, placement, orientation, and/or control of windows, skylights, shading devices, and solar storage mass within the building, a solar direct gain system is designed to reduce heating, cooling, and lighting energy requirements.
+To determine aperture area, measure width and height of south-facing Glazing and indicate tilt angle.
 Record glass type(s) and presence of night insulation, when present.
 Determine orientation to the nearest cardinal/ordinal point.
-Determine the type of thermal mass, its thickness and its dimensions.
-Determine whether the mass will be lit by direct solar rays between the hours of 9:00 a.m. and 3:00 p.m. during the winter heating season.
-Record any trees or other obstructions to solar gain.
-Greenhouse or solarium Identify system type and determine solar aperture orientation, aperture area and information about thermal mass A greenhouse or solarium creates a South-glazed buffer zone in the northern hemisphere and a North-glazed buffer zone in the southern hemisphere between the Dwelling Unit and the exterior to help heat the living area.
-See Direct gain, above, for specific inspection items.
-Thermal storage mass Identify system type and determine solar aperture orientation, aperture area, and information about thermal mass Thermal mass systems consist of solar-exposed heavyweight materials with high heat capacitance and relatively high conductance or high thermal diffusivity that are placed in the same zones(s) as the solar collection area(s).
+Determine the type of thermal mass, its thickness, and its dimensions.
+Determine whether the mass will be lit by direct solar rays between the hours of 9:00 a.m. and 3:00 p.m. during the winter.
+Record any trees or other Greenhouse or Identify greatens trues and obstructions to solar gain. solarium Identify system type and determine solar aperture orientation, aperture area, A greenhouse or solarium creates a South-glazed buffer zone between the Dwelling Unit and the exterior to help heat the living area. and information about thermal mass See Direct gain, above, for specific inspection items.
+Thermal storage mass Identify system type and determine solar aperture orientation, aperture area, and information about thermal mass Thermal mass systems consist of solar-exposed heavyweight materials with high heat capacitance and relatively high conductance or high thermal diffusivity, that are placed in the same zones(s) as the solar collection area(s).
 Determine and record whether these elements are integral with the building or distinct elements within the building.
 Distinct components: Trombe wall - uses a heat storage mass placed between the glass and the space to be heated.
 Measure area of storage mass, determine material, thickness, and capacitance.